DPDK/dpdk/doc/guides/nics/dpaa.rst

   choose to change their number if HW portals are limited.
   The valid values are from '0' to '4'.
 The valuse shall be set to '0' if the application want to use eventdev with DPAA device.
+  Currently these queues are not used for LS1023/LS1043 platform by default.

 Driver compilation and testing